 The entrance hallway of Deborah and David’s home features a large gilded chandelier that we found at an antique market in France.
 It is a perfect fit for the space and I love the decorative molding on the ceiling around the cap.
 The other antique pieces in the hallway and the vintage art on the walls make for such a warm, inviting space.

 Off to the right from the hallway, you can just make out a huge Champion gun safe in the corner of what is the billiards room.
 I didn’t snap a photo, but a beautiful antique pool table fills up the parlor!
 I understand David is quite the pool shark, so I didn’t wager a bet.

 The stairs at the back of the grand hall lead to the upstairs bedrooms.
 Deborah found a space for a Flemish chandelier from our collection for the upstairs hallway, which features a handsome roll-top antique desk and chair.
 Beyond the double doors is a wonderful second story porch – the perfect place to enjoy a mint julep and watch the fireflies!

 Thanks for sharing your beautiful home with us and our readers, Deborah and David!

-Aimee owns EuroLuxAntiques.com with her best friend, Greg.
+Aimee owns EuroLuxHome.com with her husband and best friend, Greg.
 Aimee sources amazing antique furniture, vintage lighting, & high-quality reproduction furniture to help her customers decorate their homes in a unique way.
 She loves her 8 (you read that right) fuzzy children and is renovating a 1920s bungalow in South Carolina.
-Find us on Facebook or connect with Aimee on Google+ Or you can sign up here to receive this blog in your inbox.
+Find us on Facebook or connect with EuroLux on Google+.
+Or you can sign up here to receive this blog in your inbox.